 The latter is very important; the trainee needs to be assured he/she is getting a well-rounded and diversified practical learning experience and the garden owner / head gardener needs to be assured they are getting good value for money.

-WRAGS cannot qualify for status as an Apprenticeship Scheme as it does not offer sufficient working hours, the trainee is not classed as an employee and it has no formal accredited training element.
+WRAGS cannot qualify for status as an Apprenticeship Scheme as it does not offer sufficient working hours, the trainee may be classed as an employee (Worker) or Self Employed, and it has no formal accredited training element.

 Contracts are signed between the WFGA and Garden Owner, and the Trainee and WFGA.
 It is hoped that these agreements will remain in force for the training period.
 In the event of unforeseen difficulties, either party may terminate this agreement before the year is up, by giving two weeks’ written notice.
 Any serious dispute that cannot be resolved by the RM will be escalated to the WFGA Board of Trustees, whose decision will be final and binding.